DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 Today, I’m sharing the exact process I used to build that table—a table that has survived three kids, countless spilled drinks, and is only looking better with age.

-Before we begin, you need to head to your local lumber yard.
+Before you begin, you need to head to your local lumber yard.
 Try to avoid the big box stores for this if you can—you want the straightest, driest boards available.
+This is a very budget-friendly project, and with careful shopping, you can build this cheap diy farmhouse table under 150 easily.

 - (5) 2x8x8 Pine boards (for the top)